 It will interest Hong Kong’s clothing sellers to know that new EU Directive 2018/851 on waste (which is part of the package) targets textile waste (along with other waste-streams) specifically.
 It states that “Member States must encourage the re-use of products and the setting up of systems promoting repair and re-use activities, including in particular for electrical and electronic equipment, textiles and furniture, as well as packaging and construction materials and products”.
-The new Directive also requires that “The Member States shall set up separate collection at least for paper, metal, plastic and glass, and, by 1 January 2025, for textiles”.
+The new Directive also requires that “The Member States shall set up a separate collection at least for paper, metal, plastic, and glass, and, by 1 January 2025, for textiles”.
 These legal measures will have to be taken into account by textile and clothing sellers when selling to EU customers as – at the very least – they will likely create additional costs.

 The textile recycling program represents a step towards avoiding landfilling waste.
 According to current estimates, an average household currently generates waste clothing at a rate of 35 kg annually, of which 85% is being sent to landfill.

 According to estimates from the Ellen MacArthur Foundation, the global fashion industry loses 100bn USD each year from landfilled or incinerated clothing.
-In cooperation with HKRITA, the H&M Foundation has come forward with a sustainability solution to this key challenge of a circular fashion industry: recyclability of textile blends.
+In cooperation with HKRITA, the H&M Foundation has come forward with a sustainability solution to this key challenge of the circular fashion industry: recyclability of textile blends.

-Although textile blends are the most common type of textile, and account for the majority of products sold by the clothing and home furnishings industries, they are viewed so far as unrecyclable, or at least very hard to recycle.
+Although textile blends are the most common type of textile and account for the majority of products sold by the clothing and home furnishings industries, they are viewed so far as unrecyclable, or at least very hard to recycle.

 Recently, the H&M Foundation announced that the partnership with HKRITA led to the successful development of a method to separate cotton and polyester blends.
 The new process allows fully separating and recycling cotton and polyester blends through a hydrothermal (chemical) process.
-The hydrothermal process is reported to use only heat, water and less than 5% biodegradable “green” chemicals.
+The hydrothermal process is reported to use only heat, water, and less than 5% biodegradable “green” chemicals.
 The hydrothermal textile recycling plant was opened in Hong Kong, at a former textile mill called “the Mills”.

 The H&M Foundation highlights that, ultimately, change is literally in the hands of consumers who decide whether their used clothing goes to waste or can be recycled as a valuable resource.
-Despite all evolutions of recycling technology, the industry is still dependent on the will of consumers to actually return clothing as a resource to the system instead of sending it to landfill, and thereby close the loop.
+Despite all evolutions of recycling technology, the industry is still dependent on the will of consumers to return clothing as a resource to the system instead of sending it to landfills and thereby close the loop.